Creamy Mac & Cheese

 10. Add your topping to the mac & cheese.

 11. Cook for 1/2 hour at 375 degrees and make sure you finish under the boiler if you want a crispy brown topper.

-12. Serve warm with your favorite main dish or on its own with some added goodness (e.g. hot dogs, buffalo chicken) and enjoy, cheers 🍻
+12. Serve warm with your favorite main dish or on its own with some added goodness (e.g. hot dogs, buffalo chicken (check out my Buffalo Wings)) and enjoy, cheers 🍻